-The roof of a power plant representing changes in energy supply and demand predicted by Petrotech in Houston, TX
+The roof of a power plant representing changes in energy supply and demand predicted by Petrotech in Houston, TX.
+These predictions of energy trends is for the year 2019

 OPEC+ has cut its production rates for 2019 to reduce the global supply of crude oil.
 Saudi Arabia’s reductions in particular far exceed those of other member countries like Iraq.
 Barring a feared but increasingly likely global economic slowdown, Robert Rapier in a recent Forbes.com article predicts near-breakout prices on barrels of crude oil, presently projected to “anchor” at an average $70/barrel for the year.

-While that figure is significantly less than the $100/barrel high economists fear oil prices could reach, it nonetheless translates into higher consumer prices on petroleum products.
+This figure is significantly less than predictions of $100/barrel from energy economists due to the current trend.
+Because it assumes price protection from hurricanes and other extreme weather events that could further bolster prices.
 The trending increase will affect transportation and heating, as well as other everyday petroleum-based items like plastic bottles and ballpoint pens.
 Higher gas prices also loom this summer; Rapier predicts an average of $2.81 at the pump.

 Supply: Record US Oil Production

-At the same time, the US now ranks first among the world’s leading producers of crude oil ahead of both Saudi Arabia and Russia, according to the US Energy Information Administration.
-Domestic production in 2019 is projected to reach 11.8 million barrels, up over 100 percent from just one decade ago.
+At the same time, the US now ranks first among the world’s leading producers of crude oil.
+This includes being ahead of both Saudi Arabia and Russia, according to the US Energy Information Administration.
+Projections, due to the current trend in the energy sector, put domestic production in 2019 at 11.8 million barrels.
+This is up over 100 percent from just one decade ago.
 In an interview broadcast on Industry Focus: Energy, three Motley Fool analysts noted that US oil market domination is driving massive industrial investments in oil and gas production and refining in areas like the Gulf Coast.
 American shale oil production stars in this energy production trend.

 Demand: Sustainable Sourcing for Community-based Systems